Are There Any Pink Fish? 15 Beautiful Fish That Are Pink (2023)

 Scientific Name Lutjanus campechanus

-Location The Gulf of Mexico and the Caribbean Sea
+Location The Gulf of Mexico, the western Atlantic Ocean, and the Caribbean Sea

 Diet fish, crustaceans, and squid.

-The northern red snapper has a pale red body and a darker red back.
+The bodies of the northern red snapper have a slant profile, scales that range in size from moderate to large, and a spiny dorsal fin.
+Their size and coloration are both notable, a pale red body and a darker red back.
 It has three anal spines, eight to nine anal soft rays, ten dorsal spines, and fourteen soft dorsal rays.

 11. Pink Flowerhorn